YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 ################################

-In mobile and applications requiring high performance, relying on the YUI Loader to compute and resolve dependencies that are needed in a recursive way could drastically affect booting time on the runtime.
-For that, Mojito is smart enough to use `Y.Loader->resolve <http://yuilibrary.com/yui/docs/api/classes/Loader.html#method_resolve]>`_ to expand the loader application metadata, which is considerable bigger than the regular metadata computed through ``loader-app-base_{BCP 47 lang tag}``.
+In mobile and applications requiring high performance, relying on the YUI Loader to compute and resolve dependencies recursively could drastically affect the boot time.
+For that, Mojito is smart enough to use `Y.Loader->resolve <http://yuilibrary.com/yui/docs/api/classes/Loader.html#method_resolve]>`_ to expand the loader application metadata, which is considerable larger than the regular metadata computed through ``loader-app-base_{lang_tag}``.

 .. _optimize_perf-seed_size:

 Minimize the Size of the Seed File
 ##################################

-Use only include critical modules in the seed.
-Mojito can load other required module at any given time.
+Only include critical modules in the seed.
+Mojito can load other required modules later.

 .. _optimize_perf-synth_mods: